teamcarma/node-python-runner-web/README.md

 *Supported by*:

 [![Carma](https://raw.githubusercontent.com/teamcarma/node-python-runner/master/assets/banner.png)](https://carmacarpool.com/)

 [![Carma IOS](https://raw.githubusercontent.com/teamcarma/node-python-runner/master/assets/ios.png)](https://carmacarpool.com/ios)

 [![Carma Android](https://raw.githubusercontent.com/teamcarma/node-python-runner/master/assets/android.png)](https://carmacarpool.com/android)

-A web server that executes the requested python code.
-Just POST your python code against the Server endpoint and get the stdout of its execution.
+A web server that executes python code by request.
+Just POST your python code against the Server and get the stdout of its execution.

 Also, you can use this as a library to initialize the server when you feel to.